KDE/libqmycroft/README.md

 Libqmycroft provides developers with a declarative QML API for Skill Management and Skill Registration.

-#### SkillManager Class & Object
+#### SkillManager Class and Object

-The SkillManager Object allows applications to manage and register SkillEntry Objects, The SkillManager class also exposes functions and signals for creating the dynamic skill and listeners for intents and actions that have been invoked by voice interaction.
+The SkillManager Object allows applications to manage and register a list of SkillEntry Objects, The SkillManager class also exposes functions and signals for creating the dynamic skill and listeners for intents and actions that have been invoked by voice interaction.
 The SkillManager class also exposes additional connection settings like setting the web socket address manually for connecting to a Mycroft-Core instance which can be used in cases of supporting remote instances or different than normal web socket address.

 Important properties of the SkillManager Object: